ddaumann/rails_exercises/level_02/blog/README.md

 1. add scenario to `features/browse_articles.feature`

 2. add step definition "Given an article with the title [...] and the content [...]

+3. new migration to add content(text) to article.
+Migrate test and development.